JamesKirk11/Tiberius/docs/source/jwst.rst

    . /path/to/stage1_PRISM jw01366004001_04101_00001-seg001

 This will produce a series of fits files, with the main one of interest being the ``gainscalestep.fits`` files which is what we will work with in Stage 2.
 By default, Tiberius' ``stage1_*`` executables clean the subdirectories of other intermediate fits files, otherwise you can quickly run out of storage!
-You can prevent this behaviour by commenting out the relevant lines at the bottom of the ``stage1_`` text files.
+You can prevent this behaviour by commenting out the relevant lines (``rm jw......fits``) in the ``stage1_`` text files.

 1.2 Cleaning the cosmic rays / telegraph pixels
 -----------------------------------------------